 Level 2 investments could include those that are not traded in active markets and/or are subject to transfer restrictions (e.g. redemption restrictions).
 Valuations for these investments may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
-Typically, prices of units in unlisted managed investment trusts that are either published on the Investment Manager's website and/or circulated among market participants as executable quotes are categorised as level 2.
+Typically, prices of units in unlisted managed investment schemes that are either published on the Investment Manager's website and/or circulated among market participants as executable quotes are categorised as level 2.

 Where a valuation model technique is used, the Scheme considers other liquidity, credit and market risk factors, and adjusts the model as deemed necessary.
 There have been no changes to the valuation techniques used for financial instruments classified as levels 2.
+Valuations for the unlisted managed investment schemes are based on the net asset value as reported by the underlying manager.

-There was no transfer between levels during the financial year ended 30 June 2022 (2021: Nil).
+There were no transfers between levels during the financial year ended 30 June 2023 (2022: Nil).